-Arthurians, Vikings, Utopians and Cultists (except if in state) or state) can gain progress from resolving King of Kings if their State card matches the relevant icon, but they ignore the Develop keyword as they have no Development area.
-A Cultist in or state receives no benefit from King of Kings.
+Utopians and Cultists (except if in so or state) can gain progress from resolving King of Kings if their State card matches the relevant icon, but they ignore the Develop keyword as they have no Development area.
+A Cultist in so or state receives no benefit from King of Kings.